gigamono/standards/README.md

 - Plugin Types

   - Extensions (runs in a specific arena)
-  - Frameworks
+  - Subapps

-- Framework UI
+- Subapp UI

   Gets a dedicated section.
   There are two types of view.
 The Main view and the Previews.
-  The Deck Framework for example has multiple Previews (Slide Preview and Site Preview) All Previews have HMR.
+  The Deck Subapp for example has multiple Previews (Slide Preview and Site Preview) All Previews have HMR.

   - Main, Preview